 A Presidential Signing Statement is a written comment issued by a President at the time of signing legislation.

-The Compilation of Presidential Documents
+Weekly Compilation of Presidential Documents (See below)

 University of Cincinnati Libraries